The Toronto School of Theology (TST) is a consortium of seven member theological colleges, each of which has its own

 - The Graduate Centre of Theological Studies (GCTS)

 This Centre administers the conjoint PhD, ThD, ThM, non-conjoint PhD, and non-conjoint MA programs.
 (Note: the non-conjoint PhD and MA programs are no longer accepting new students.)
-The academic administrators of the GCTS are Professor Jaroslav Skira of Regis College, the Director; and Professor Bradley McLean of Knox College, the Graduate Coordinator.
+The academic administrator (Director) of the GCTS is Dr. Colleen Shantz of the University of St. Michael's College.

 - The Centre for the Study of Ministry

 This Centre administers the Doctor of Ministry program.
-The academic administrator is Dr. Sarah Travis of Knox College, the Interim Director.
+The academic administrator (Interim Director) is Dr. Sarah Travis of Knox College.
 Read more about the Centre here.

 The effectiveness of TST’s governance is evaluated every ten years as part of the process of the renewal of TST’s accreditation with Association of Theological Schools in the United States and Canada.